 Two weeks ago our outreach venue in Beenleigh went under water.
 The local train station where the Rosies community meet was completely flooded.
-Patrons and volunteers alike suffered from the weather conditions but remain in good spirits.
+Patrons and volunteers alike suffered from the weather conditions but remained in good spirits.

 The Beenleigh Rosies teams went back on the street as soon as they possibly could.
 As a matter of fact our wonderful volunteers were outreaching again as soon as last Thursday.

 The local community has been very supportive.
 A lovely couple baked some beautiful cupcakes to be handed out at our Thursday outreach.
-People might be going through tough times and appreciate the support they receive from the Rosies family.
+People going through tough times appreciate the support they receive from the Rosies family.
 Some want to show their appreciation by bringing a little bit of sunshine to our outreaches whether it is a smile, a ‘thank you for being here’, or lovely cupcakes.

 Thank you Beenleigh for showing such resilience and great love.
 Happy Easter!